 With an eye to building careers in an academic world still divided into separate disciplines, the program offers two different tracks: one in economics and one in political science.
-The two tracks have somewhat different emphases, but both offer ample opportunities for students to tailor courses to their individual needs; both offer ample opportunities for students to create a suite of courses tailored to their individual needs.
+The two tracks have somewhat different emphases, but both offer ample opportunities for students to tailor courses to their individual needs.

 Emphasizing positive—as opposed to normative—political economy, almost any substantive interest can be accommodated by the exceptionally diverse and distinguished faculty members.